lbl-srg/obc/specification/source/example.rst

 which are described in more detail in :numref:`sec_con_seq_des`, are as follows:

-* The base case uses constant supply air temperature setpoints for heating and cooling during occupied hours, whereas the guideline 36 uses one supply air temperature setpoint, which is reset based on outdoor air temperature and zone cooling requests, as obtained from the VAV terminal unit controllers.
+* The base case uses two different but constant supply air temperature setpoints for heating and cooling during occupied hours, whereas guideline 36 resets the supply air temperature setpoint based on outdoor air temperature and zone cooling requests, as obtained from the VAV terminal unit controllers.
-  The reset is dynamic using the trim and respond logic.
+  The reset is using the trim and respond logic.
-* The base case resets the supply fan static pressure setpoint based on the VAV damper position, which is only modulated during cooling, whereas the guideline 36 resets the fan static pressure setpoint based on zone pressure requests from the VAV terminal controllers.
+* The base case resets the supply fan static pressure setpoint based on the VAV damper positions, whereas guideline 36 resets the fan static pressure setpoint based on zone pressure requests from the VAV terminal controllers.
-  The reset is dynamic using the trim and respond logic.
+  The reset is using the trim and respond logic.
 * The base case controls the economizer to track a mixed air temperature setpoint, whereas guideline 36 controls the economizer based on supply air temperature control loop signal.